dsc-courses/practice.dsc40a.com/problems/wi23-final/wi23-final-q06.md

 Use the law of total probability to prove De Morgan's law:
 $P(\bar{A}\cap\bar{B})=1-P(A\cup B)$.
-You may use the figure above to visualize the statement, but your proof must use law of total probability.
+You may use the figure above to visualize the statement, but your proof must use the law of total probability.

 # BEGIN SOLUTION